JibranBaksh/ProjectGhost/README.md

 I hope you enjoy the games.

 These pages and games were created with Atom.
 I suggest you use it too.

+Please use feture request template to submit requests or feature ideas